ca1o19c/library-management/README.md

 # How to begin:

-1 - Use this template (by clicking Use this template) or fork this repository with the initial code<br>
-2 - Read the instructions at readme.md<br>
+1 - Read the instructions at readme.md<br>
-3 - Start coding!
+2 - Start coding!
 Feel free to use whatever workflow you find most comfortable<br>